The Tourism Awards – Accolades – Recognition Uganda has received

 Uganda is receiving more and recognition as one of the best African Countries to visit.

 This endorsement by the New York Times Travel Section is only further proof that Winston Churchill was right when he called Uganda the Pearl of Africa.
 It was just that then and is so now.
 Uganda – African condensed into one small country.
 Uganda is simply Africa without the crowds.

-The reason that Uganda is receiving more and more awards and accolades is that Uganda is unlike any other African Travel Destination and is one of the most bio-diverse countries in all of Africa.
-Uganda is Primates Plus abundant Wildlife and incredible scenery. improved Airline Service to Entebbe, International Airport.
+The reason that Uganda is receiving more and more awards, and accolades is that Uganda is unlike any other African Travel Destination and is one of the most bio-diverse countries in all of Africa.
+Uganda is Primates Plus abundant Wildlife and incredible scenery.
+They have improved Airline Service to Entebbe, International Airport.

 More potential Africa Travelers are becoming aware of all that Uganda has to do and see while on safari in Uganda.

-Kidepo Valley Park – East Africa’s most remote and unvisited Wildlife Park was picked by CNN-Travel as Africa’s 3rd best Wildlife Park in all of Africa.
+CNN-Travel picked Kidepo Valley Park – East Africa’s most remote and unvisited Wildlife Park as Africa’s 3rd best Wildlife Park in all of Africa.

 Kidepo Valley National Park is more than most wildlife parks in Africa – it is Africa without the crowds – it is a one of a kind experience for the African travelers that is unrivaled anywhere else.